RickStrahl/Westwind.AspNetCore.Markdown/readme.md

 The `markdown` attribute accepts binding expressions so you can bind Markdown for display from model values or other expressions easily.

 ### NormalizeWhiteSpace
 Markdown is sensitive to leading spaces and given that you're likely to enter Markdown into the literal TagHelper in a code editor there's likely to be a leading block of white space.
-Markdown treats leading whitespace as significant - 4 spaces or a tab indicate a code block so if you have:
+Markdown treats leading white space as significant - 4 spaces or a tab indicate a code block so if you have:

 ```html
 <markdown>